Spec70rV0r7ex/Wind_Field_Estimation_API/README.md

 ---

-## Known Constraints & Operational Limits
+## Known Constraints and Operational Limits

 * **GEE Payload Constraints:** Attempting to ingest bounding boxes broader than 1.5° × 1.5° at a strict 100 m pixel resolution within a single request will trigger an Earth Engine memory limit error (`Computed value is too large`).
 * **Macro-Scale Processing Workaround:** To map the entirety of the 600 km Gujarat coastline simultaneously without exhausting server memory allocation, partition large regions into discrete 1° × 1° spatial tiles, process each step sequentially through the API, and mosaic the resulting output arrays.